Vinayak1337/RelicsAudit/README.md

 Relics Audit is a Discord bot developed to manage and monitor the [Relics](https://twitter.com/@relics_global) Organisation's activities.
 It's built with Node.js and JavaScript, leveraging MongoDB for data storage and CRUD operations through the Mongoose library.
 The codebase adheres to the DRY (Don't Repeat Yourself) principle.

 **Note**: This project is deprecated.
-And due to changes in the API response structure of Brawl Stars & Discord, this project is no longer functional in its current state.
+And due to changes in the API response structure of Brawl Stars & Discord, this project is somewhat functional in its current state.
 Feel free to fork it anyways.

 ## Features